 What is a Vertical Organizational Structure

-Vertical structured organizations have clear lines of authority, with quicker decision making and better designation of tasks to employees.
+Vertically structured organizations have clear lines of authority, with quicker decision making and better designation of tasks to employees.
 Staffs in a vertical structure have well-defined roles and responsibilities, which reduces duty ambiguity and encourages high production efficiency.
-For employees who are seeking for job promotion, there is a clear path of career planning.
+For employees who are seeking for a job promotion, there is a clear path to career planning.
 Employees are motivated to work hard to achieve a higher level.

 The vertical organizational structure also has lots of disadvantages.
 Due to the lack of autonomy, employees from the bottom may have lots of limitations to share their constructive ideas or creative proposals.
 Vertical structure is likely to be rigid, which might hamper the company from accepting innovative concepts and trap a company in outdated techniques.
 What’s more, because of multiple layers of powers, it will take more time to respond a problem or implementing decisions.